JetBrains/kotlin-native/COCOAPODS.md

 </div>

-If you use the `packageName` parameter, you can import the library using the package name: `import cocoapods.<packageName>`:
+If you use the `packageName` parameter, you can import the library using the package name: `import <packageName>`:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>